interaction-dynamics/design-system-hub/README.md

 - [documentation-portal](./packages/documentation-portal/README.md): the website that will host the design systems [STARTED]
 - a figma integration to extract the component from figma [STARTED]
 - a figma plugin that will help check the code from Figma (see development status, etc) [NOT STARTED]
-- a cli to extract the components from the code [NOT STARTED]
+- a cli to extract the components from the code [STARTED]
 - a VS Code plugin to help the developer to use the design system [NOT STARTED]

 You can check the roamap [here](https://github.com/orgs/interaction-dynamics/projects/10/views/1).